openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 This specification extends the OpenID Connect implicit flow in the following ways:

-* **Invocation of a Self-Issued OP**: mechanisms how the RP invokes/opens a Self-Issued OP.
+* **Invocation of a Self-Issued OP**: mechanisms for how the RP invokes/opens a Self-Issued OP.

-* **Static and Dynamic Self-Issued OP Discovery**: mechanisms how the RP discovers Self-issued OP's metadata such as authorization endpoint.
+* **Static and Dynamic Self-Issued OP Discovery**: mechanisms for how the RP discovers Self-issued OP's metadata such as authorization endpoint.

-* **RP Registration**: mechanisms how the RPs register metadata such as supported functionalities with the Self-Issued OP, such as registration parameter and RP Metadata Registration Methods.
+* **RP Registration**: mechanisms for how the RPs register metadata such as supported functionalities with the Self-Issued OP, registration parameters and RP Metadata Registration Methods.

-* **Self-Issued ID Token**: additional claims and processing requirements of Self-Issued ID Tokens
+* **Self-Issued ID Token**: defines additional claims and processing requirements of Self-Issued ID Tokens

 * **Self-Asserted Claims**: transporting claims in a Self-Issued ID Token that are not verifiable by the RP